isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/2026 Secondary 1 Registration (DRAFT).md

 School starts at 7:40 am daily, except for Wednesdays at 8:40 am, and students are expected to be at the tennis courts for morning assembly by 7:35 am daily, except for Wednesdays at 8:35 am.
 Students are to report to school in their school uniform or PE (V-neck) T Shirt with school bermudas on Mondays to Thursdays.
 Students need to be in school uniform on Fridays.
 School tie should also be worn on Fridays during Chapel period.

-Dismissal is at 2:30 pm daily, except for Thursdays and Fridays (1:30 pm).
+Dismissal is at 2:30 pm on Mondays to Wednesdays, and 1:30 pm on Thursdays* and Fridays.

+*( * Digitial Literacy lessons will be held from 1:30 pm to 2:30 pm every fortnight on Thursdays in Term 2)*

 A typical school week is as follows:&nbsp;